Wildhoney/Keo/README.md

 ### State Promises

 Assume for a moment that you have a function which yields a promise &mdash; by applying the `setState` you'll end up with the promise in your state, not the value that it represents.
-Therefore in these cases Keo cleverly waits for the promise to resolve before invoking `setState` &mdash; this allows you to keep `setState` in React-specific lifecycle functions, such as `render`:
+Therefore in these cases Keo cleverly waits for the promise to resolve before invoking `setState` &mdash; this allows you to keep `setState` &mdash; and `dispatch` &mdash; in React-specific lifecycle functions, such as `render`:

 ```javascript
 const findPerson = name => {